wp-plugins/exnet-movies/Readme.txt

 * Easy Way: Your hosting settings must allow files of at least 300kb (plugin size) to be uploaded via form.
 Connect to wordpress admin panel and point to 'Plugins->Add New->Upload' and upload the zip file directly.
 Then go to 'wp-admin->plugins->and activate ExNet Movies Plugin'.

 * Another Way: No Upload size limit aplicable.
 Connect to your hosting via FTP and upload the extracted zip file folder of the plugin into 'wp-content/plugins/'.
-Then go to 'wp-admin->plugins->and activate ExNer Movies Plugin.
+Then go to 'wp-admin->plugins->and activate ExNet Movies Plugin.

 == Frequently Asked Questions ==